xmartlabs/xmartlabs.github.io/_posts/2017-06-27-Release-Snapshot-Versions-In-Jenkins.md

 Using this configuration, the `SNAPSHOT` build will be upload, it will have a useful release notes and all your team will be notified.

-So, making that, you will be releasing each new feature ASAP without effort and somebody could test it and maybe find a bug could be much easier.
+So, by doing this, you will be releasing each new feature ASAP without effort and somebody could test it and maybe finding a bug could be much easier.